KnyshBohdan/my_obsidian/Artificial Intelligence/Computer Vision/Object Localization/Anchor Boxes.md

 ## Connection to Other Topics

-- [[Convolution Neural Networks]]: Anchor boxes are a component of CNN architectures in object detection.
+- [[Convolutional Neural Networks]]: Anchor boxes are a component of CNN architectures in object detection.
 - [[IoU (Intersection over Union)]]: Used to measure the accuracy of an object detector on a particular dataset and also in training detectors.
 - [[Faster R-CNN]], [[YOLO]], [[SSD]]: Different object detection models that utilize anchor boxes.